hyejung0/wait_for_test_v11/SAP/SAP_v1.md

 That is, if a patient has a record of 1L before either valid PDL1 or targetable mutation result, then the patient is identified as a

+## Protocol (for TTE)

+Out initial decision is waiting until valid test is observed.
+It is assumed that everyone has ordered test on the date of diagnosis.
+It’s the matter of waiting.
+We assume that the data is correctly recorded.

+I need help with identifying the randomized clinical trial I want to emulate.

+For delayed MSM, I think I don’t know how to use the people who do not have observed record of valid test result and 1L therapy date.

 <div id="refs" class="references csl-bib-body" entry-spacing="0"
 line-spacing="2">